 DIY Stainless Sink is very useful.
 For cleaning your hands or face, you can use it.
 You can also wash vegetables or fruits in it after cleaning the sink.
 It is easy to install and cheap.
 What are you waiting for?
 It’s pretty much like the mobile shower but with a sink instead.
 The sink is made of a simple salad bowl and drain.
 The bowl is fixed into the wooden base, then drill the holes for the drain, then install the small strainer inside to become your sink.

 There is no need to haul water, and with a little imagination and creativity, you will soon create your own time and space-saving shower.
 If you have a large salad bowl, you can create a shower with this.
 Some people might find this bizarre, but you will find it practical and cheap.
 When you need to wash your body, just fix the strainer inside the bowl, and your sink is ready.

 Outdoor Garden Sink DIY:

 If you're man enough to work in the garden, then you should be man enough to build your own garden sink.
-Garden house is one of the great home projects that anyone with woodworking skills can pull off, and it'll give you an excellent place to wash up or perform other tasks outside.
-This model is made from pine boards, studs, plastic center outlet, sink faucet adapter, and some others.
+The garden house is one of the great home projects that anyone with woodworking skills can pull off, and it'll give you an excellent place to wash up or perform other tasks outside.
+This model is made from pine boards, studs, a plastic center outlet, a sink faucet adapter, and others.
 Arrange the studs in a pattern that suits your preference.

 There, you have it!
 It's not hard to build or install this outdoor garden sink.
-You'll enjoy how useful this DIY garden sink will be ― from watering the garden to washing your laundry.
+You'll enjoy this DIY garden sink's usefulness ― from watering the garden to washing your laundry.
 The garden sink DIY project is an easy weekend project that you can put up in your backyard to use for washing your hands, watering plants, or washing some dishes.
 The sink has a hand shower included making washing the sink easy.

 Building A Modern Concrete Sink